wartron/yii2-docker/Readme.md

 # Yii2-Docker

-This provides a simple Yii2 Module to view and interact with the Docker Remote API It includes simple grid views for both containers and images.
+This provides a simple Yii2 Module to view and interact with the Docker Remote API.
+It includes simple grid views for both containers and images.

 ## Installation

-Add to the modules in config.main
+Add to the modules in config/main.php

 If you are using the advanced template you want to add this to backend/config/main.php

     'modules'    => [